GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can view the project Owner
     -   I can view the project Description
     -   I can view project percent complete to date
-    -   I can view project Cost Performanace Index (CPI) to date
+    -   I can view project Cost Performance Index (CPI) to date
     -   I can view the project Schedule Variance (SV) to date
     -   I can view a link to the live development site, if one exists

 ### Story 4 done
 As a logged in project manager, when I return to the site, all widgets (projects and tools) I made active are still active on the Dashboard
 -   Acceptance Criteria -- Duplicated in Testing section below
-    -   Active widegts are present when I return to the site
+    -   Active widgets are present when I return to the site
     -   Buttons for any available widgets not already activated to the dashboard are present in the Library

 ### Story 5